crossplane/crossplane/docs/composition.md

 of infrastructure, allowing them to explicitly specify only some configuration.
-An infrastructure operator may offer their application operators the choice between an "Azure" and a "GCP" composition when creating a `MySQLInstance` for example, Or they may offer a choice between a choice between a "production" and a "staging" `MySQLInstance` composition.
+An infrastructure operator may offer their application operators the choice between an "Azure" and a "GCP" composition when creating a `MySQLInstance` for example, Or they may offer a choice between a "production" and a "staging" `MySQLInstance` composition.
 In either case the application operator may configure any value supported by the composite infrastructure resource's schema, with all other values being deferred to the composition.

 > Note that per [Current Limitations] it is not currently possible to specify a
 > default or an enforced composition for a particular kind of infrastructure